cainfritz/MART341-WebDesign-Fritz/README.md

 Week 04 - This week we discussed the importance of markup languages and browsers and what they can do for us.
 This week I struggled with arranging my files and struggled to get my files were I desired them to go.

 Week 05 - This week we dove into creating websites with the basic elements of HTML.
-I think mine turned out fairly well and I was structured my directory well enough that I was able to reference all of my images correctly the first time around.
+I think mine turned out fairly well and I structured my directory well enough that I was able to reference all of my images correctly the first time around.